Unirationality of moduli spaces of special cubic fourfolds and K3 surfaces: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor, Lev Borisov, for his constant support and for encouraging me to push the limits of the methods developed here as far as possible.
 I would also like to thank Nick Addington for asking the question that essentially got this project started and for being a wonderful resource on cubic fourfolds.
 I thank Brendan Hassett for valuable discussions and in particular for placing these results in their proper context.
 I also benefitted greatly from discussions with A. Auel, A. V\'{a}rilly-Alvarado, and M. Bolognesi.
+I would also like to thank an anonymous referee for reminding me about a result of Verra in \cite{Ver84}.
 I am grateful to Mike Stillman and Dan Grayson for the program \textit{Macaulay2} \cite{GS} which was instrumental to the work here.
 Finally, I was partially supported by NSF grant DMS 1201466.